vadimv/server-components/README.md

 ### Page lifecycle events

-Provide an instance of ``PageLifecycle`` interface as a parameter on an application's constructor.
+Provide an implementation of the ``PageLifecycle`` interface as a parameter on an application's constructor.
 This allows to listen to the page's lifecycle events:
 - before the page is created
 - after the page is closed